iltommi/qdb-documentation/source/api/c.rst

 The :func:`qdb_int_add` function requires the entry to already exist.

-Quasardb integers storage on disk is highly optimized and increment/decrement use native instruction.
-If you are working on 64-bit signed integers, using quasardb native integers can deliver a significant performance boost.
+Quasardb integers storage on disk is highly optimized and increment/decrement use native instructions.
+If you are working on 64-bit signed integers, using quasardb native integers can deliver a significant performance boost compared to blobs.

 Tags
 ----

 Any entry can have an arbitrary number of tags, and you can lookup entries based on their tags.
-In other words, you can ask quasardb questions like "give me all the entry having the tag X".
+In other words, you can ask quasardb questions like "give me all the entry with the tag X".
 You can only tag existing entries.
 There is no predetermined limit on the number of tags per entry, or the number of entries a tag may refer to.

-You can attach a tag to an entry (:func:`qdb_attach_tag`), or several tags at once (:func:`qdb_attach_tags`):
+You can attach one tag at a time to an entry (:func:`qdb_attach_tag`), or several tags at once (:func:`qdb_attach_tags`):

 .. literalinclude:: ../../../../examples/c/tags.c
     :start-after: doc-start-tag_attach